Plutonium zwierleini: Morphology

 The most posterior tergites are particularly broader and more sclerotized, and the last one is conspicuously elongate.
 A longitudinal series of 19 spiracles is present on each side of the body, one spiracle per walking leg, close to the leg attachment, to the exclusion of the first pair of legs.
 Such arrangement of the spiracles is unique to P. zwierleini in comparison to all other scolopendromorphs.
 The ultimate pair of appendages resembles the anterior fangs in size, shape and mechanics: they are basally very swollen and bear elongate blade-edged claws.
 During locomotion, the ultimate appendages are kept aligned longitudinally at the end of the body.
 However, after disturbance, they are often raised and splayed, apparently assuming a warning posture.
 The ultimate appendages are possibly employed in defence against predators and it has also been speculated that they could be used to catch and hold prey, but observations are lacking.

-Juveniles are similar to adults, and there no significant differences between males and females.
+Juveniles are similar to adults, and there are no significant differences between males and females.
 The few specimens found insofar are quite variable in the elongation of the antennae and the walking legs, but it is unclear whether this is associated with habitat differences or some geographic differentiation.